 Many commonly consumed foods and beverages, such as coffee, tea, soft drinks and chocolate, as well as functional beverages such as energy drinks, contain caffeine.
 There are also hidden sources of caffeine found in pain medications, weight loss supplements, as well as chocolate or coffeeflavoured beverages and food products.
-Caffeine is widely used to promote wakefulness and vigilance, reduce sleepiness and mitigate fatigue related to various shift-work occupations or travel across time zones.
+Caffeine is widely used to promote wakefulness and vigilance, reduce sleepiness and mitigate fatigue related to various shift-work occupations or athlete travel and competition across time zones.
 In the brain, the effects of caffeine are primarily due to its blocking action of adenosine, a neuromodulator that increases drowsiness and builds up over the day as bedtime approaches.
-Despite its widespread use, caffeine may cause anxiety in some people.
+Athletes that are more prone to general or performance anxiety may increase their risk for feelings of anxiety depending on their level of caffeine use and which variant of the ADORA2A gene they possess.
 A common variation in the ADORA2A gene contributes to the differences in subjective feelings of anxiety after caffeine ingestion, especially in those who are habitually low caffeine consumers.